Table of Contents

 Note: Tuition and fees generally increase by 2-7% in the second year, so planning is essential when considering Columbia Business School MBA fees.

-Below is a table showing the estimated living expenses in the USA for Columbia MBA students:
+Below is a table outlining the estimated living expenses for Columbia MBA students.

 Columbia Business School offers a variety of scholarships to support international MBA students in financing their education.
 Need-based scholarships typically range from $10,000 to $30,000, with an average award of approximately $20,000 granted to about half of applicants who qualify.
 These awards are competitive and not guaranteed.
 In addition to need-based aid, Columbia provides merit-based fellowships to admitted students who demonstrate outstanding academic and professional achievements.